Standard Protection Measures for the Eastern Indigo Snake

 POST CONSTRUCTION ACTIVITIES

-Whether or not eastern indigo snakes are observed during construction activities, a monitoring report should be submitted to the appropriate USFWS Ecological Services Field Office within 60 days of project completion.
-The report can be sent electronically to the appropriate USFWS e-mail address listed on page one of this Plan.
+Whether or not eastern indigo snakes are observed during construction activities, a monitoring report should be submitted to the appropriate USFWS Field Office within 60 days of project completion.
+The report can be sent electronically to the appropriate USFWS e-mail address listed below.

 - Eastern Indigo Snake Standard Protection Measures (PDF)